Photo by Jim Holden

 Welcome to Sara Clifford’s homepage, Spring 2017

-In 2017, she will be travelling to New Zealand with funding from the Artists’ International Development Fund.
+In 2017 she travelled to New Zealand with a British Council Artists’ International Development Fund grant.

 A new play about the Super-Rich – and why we let them get away with it…